Esri/arcgis-runtime-samples-android/java/search-for-webmap/README.md

 Enter search terms into the search bar.
 Once the search is complete a drawer will open listing the resultant webmaps.
 Tap on a webmap to set it to the map view.
+Scrolling to the bottom of the webmap recycler view will get more results.

 ## How it works